Above left: Colonel George McClintock, half-brother to Captain William McClintock Bunbury, RN, of Lisnavagh.

 The McClintocks of Rathvinden descend from Lieutenant Colonel George Augustus Jocelyn McClintock, the youngest son of John McClintock of Drumcar by his second wife, Lady Elizabeth McClintock, daughter of the 1st Earl of Clancarty.
-He was born on 22nd May 1822 and, certainly by the 1840s, seems to have followed closely in the footsteps of his half-brother Captain William McClintock Bunbury, RN, of Lisnavagh, Co.
-Carlow, who was then living with the Stronge family at Tynan in Co.
+George was born on 22nd May 1822 and, by the 1840s, seems to have been following closely in the footsteps of his half-brother Captain William McClintock Bunbury, RN, of Lisnavagh, Co.
+Carlow, who was then living with his in-law's the Stronge family at Tynan in Co.
 Armagh.

-The lineage of George and Catherine's son, Arthur, and his sisters Constance Irwin and Mary Lonsdale, is explored below.
-There is no further record of the second daughter Amy Isabella or 3rd daughter, Isabella.
+The lineage of George and Catherine's son, Arthur, and his sisters Constance Irwin, Isa McClintock and Mary Lonsdale, is explored below.

 Colonel and Catherine McClintock's eldest daughter Constance Harriet Catherine McClintock was married i Killylea, County Armagh on 16th July 1881 to Harry (Henry) Crossley Irwin, JP, sometime BSC, of Mount Irwin, Tynan, Co.
 Armagh.